kailashmaurya/Path-Finding/README.md

 # Graph Generators:
 Two generators are included:<br>
-1. Generates a large and dense graph consisting of 8K nodes
+1. Generates a large and dense graph consisting of 8K nodes<br>
 2. Generates random graphs based on 4 different parameters of the graph.